kch/zed-thread-viewer/README.md

 A unified browser for Zed conversations and threads with SQLite-based search.

+Mostly vibe-coded, so kinda gnarly.
+But it's useful.

+Slow in Safari when quickly switching selection becuase it locks up to load iframes. :/

 ## Features

 - **Unified view** - Browse both conversations (*.zed.json) and threads (from threads.db)